-A 30-year old woman consulted me with R TMJ pain, facial pain and severe headache, and upper cervical pain.
+A 30 year old woman consulted me with right jaw joint pain, facial pain and severe headache, and upper cervical pain.
 Three months previously she had her wisdom teeth extracted under general anaesthetic.

 On examination, there was extreme tenderness of the right TMJ with associated active trigger points in the right masseter, temporalis and external pterygoid muscles.